dkposthumus/danielposthumus.github.io/_pages/cv.md

 Awards and Honors
 ======
-**1693 Program Scholar**
+**William & Mary 1693 Program Scholar**
-* Most selective academic scholarship at the College.
+* Most selective academic scholarship at the College of William & Mary.
 Full room, board, and tuition for four years.
 * Received $5,000 in research funding that was used to travel to Indonesia to work as a Research Assistant with TNP2K.

 **Member, Phi Beta Kappa**
-* Received the Ann Callahan Chappel Award, given to the most outstanding PBK initiate in the fall.
+* Received Ann Callahan Chappel Award, given to the most outstanding William & Mary PBK initiate in the fall.
 The award includes a $12,000 scholarship.
 * Selected as member of Alpha Chapter of Phi Beta Kappa (PBK).

 **Ross L. and Marian Y. Goble Scholar**